darkone0112/pippin-bot/README.md

 <h1 align="center">Pippin Bot Documentation</h1>
-Pippin Bot is a chatbot designed for use with the Discord platform.
-It allows users to interact with the bot through commands and provides various features such as playing music, and more.
+Pippin Bot is a music Bot designed for use with the Discord platform.
+It allows users to interact with the bot through commands and provides various features such as playing music.
 This documentation will guide you through the installation, configuration, and usage of Pippin Bot.
 <h2>#Prerequisites</h2>
 Before installing Pippin Bot, you need to ensure that you have the following prerequisites: